alienbuild/node-svg-rebrander/README.md

 By default app will look in `./input/` for svgs and output to `./output/`.

-Run `node index.js --collection` to run the app and rebrand/recolour svgs.
+Run `node index.js ` to run the app and follow the instructions.

-Run `node index.js --symbolise` to run the app and output the found icons as an svg instance to be used in a nunjucks file. ie:
+Run `sym` at prompt to output the found icons as an svg instance to be used in a nunjucks file. ie:

 `<symbol id="icon-house">{% include "../images/icon-house.svg" %}</symbol>`